PURPOSE AND APPLICABILITY

 For information about records, contact the Registrar’s office, or the office in which the records are maintained.
 Types of records maintained by Bethel University are as follows:

 - Office of the Registrar—Personal information data, course registration, records of all courses taken including grades, documents related to degree completion requirements, and other related information.

 - Office of Financial Aid—Financial aid applications, records of financial aid awarded, and related documents.

-- Business Office—Records related to all charges, payments, and emergency and Perkins loans for educational services rendered by the university.
+- Business Office—Records related to charges, payments, emergency contact information, and Perkins loans for educational services rendered by Bethel.

 - Academic Departments—Student applications to program, copies of grades, notes from student interviews, faculty recommendations, department recommendations, records of field experiences, clinicals, practica, internships, and other related documents.

 - Health Services—Student medical forms, copies of athletic physicals, and records of medical services rendered to the student through the university.

 - Office of Student Life—Photograph, ID card information, evaluations from residence hall personnel, interest test results, housing applications, Covenant for Life Together and miscellaneous correspondence, disciplinary information.

 - Office of Development—Personal data on alumni of the university and records of financial giving.

 - Faculty Advisors—Notes from advising sessions; copies of various communications to and from advisee, faculty, and other offices; and related advising material.